sudodoki/slides/kottans-visualization/kottans-visualization.md

 --

-## Generic relations we are tryign to tie together
+## Generic relations we are trying to tie together
 + numerical
 + categorical
 + temporal